codydjango/everyday/README.md

 # everyday

-## Get your minimum done, every day.
+## Get the minimum done, every day.

 Everyday is an ethereum-integrated habit-former.
 As difficult tasks become habitual, update your routine for continuous improvement.